wahasa/Kali-Nethunter/README.md

 * Start VNC Server

-on Kali, run this command to start
+In Kali, run this command to start
 ```
 vnc-start
 ```